HarryPaniccc/DnD/Session Notes/Vanguard/Session 999 - Dragonfire.md

 # Hike to the Battle
 ---
-Flamebrands will be hauling their things on a large ornate bridge.
+Flamebrands will be hauling their things on a large ornate bridge which allows them
 # Seige
 ---